Ecwid/ecwid-api-docs/includes/_webhooks.md

 If you made sure that all of the above steps are not concerning your case, please contact us and we will help you.

+### Q: I receive webhooks for events that already happened.
+Why?

+When your application isn't sending `200OK` HTTP response back to Ecwid, the webhook event counts by Ecwid as not delivered.
+Such webhooks are sent again to the application URL according to the scheme described in [Responding to webhooks](#responding-to-webhooks).

+Hence, if your app somehow got the webhook the first time, it will receive more of the same webhooks until Ecwid receives back the `200OK` response from your app or the 48-hour timeout is over.

+So plesae make sure that your webhooks endpoint always respods with `200OK` HTTP response upon successfully receiving the webhook from Ecwid.

 # Webhooks best practices